globallogicuk/devops-tech-test/README.md

 Required Language dependencies are installed in the `exec_container`, your solution should be invoked on the `exec_container`.

+To connect to the `exec_container` use;

+`$ docker exec -it exec_container /bin/bash`

-There is a test provided which can be run using;
+Once connected to the `exec_container` There is a test provided which can be run using;

 `$ cd scripts`

-`$ pytest`
+`$ pytest `

-Any other dependencies you require to complete the Tech test should be added in the script in the root `entrypoint.sh`
+Any other dependencies you require to complete the Tech test should be added to the script in the `entrypoint.sh` file in the root directory of the repository.

+e.g. `pip3 install mysql-client`

 **do not delete** `sleep infinity` leave this as the last command in `entrypoint.sh`

+### Database credentials

+The database credentials are set in `docker-compose.yml` and are as follows;

+User: dev

+Password: 123456

+Database name: devopstt

+Database host: mysql_container